Rio Grande class K-36: In Service

 The K-36s were used primarily as freight locomotives out of Alamosa to Durango and to Farmington, New Mexico, as well as out of Salida to Gunnison (over Marshall Pass) until 1955 and to Monarch on the Monarch Branch until 1956.
 They were built with special valves to allow brake control between locomotives while double-heading and were commonly found between Alamosa, Colorado, and Chama, New Mexico.
 They were heavily used during the pipe boom in Farmington and hauled long freight trains between Alamosa and Farmington.

 In 1937, three K-36s, Nos.
 482, 483 and 489, were equipped with steam heat and signal lines to haul passenger trains like the Shavano and the San Juan Express.
 Eventually, in 1945, Nos.
 484, 485 and 488 were also equipped, too.

 As of 2023, eight of these locomotives still operate regularly.
 Nos.
 483, 484, 487, 488 and 489 are owned by the Cumbres and Toltec Scenic Railroad (C&TSRR) and Nos.
 480, 481, 482 and 486 are owned by the Durango and Silverton Narrow Gauge Railroad (D&SNG).
 However, No. 483 is stored out of service at Chama undergoing a full cosmetic restoration by the Friends of the C&TSRR as of 2023.

+These locomotives are popular subjects for model railroaders and high-quality models in HOn3 and On3 scales have been produced by several manufacturers, as well as several hand-built live steam larger scale models.
+A notable example is a 1/3 scale, ridable miniature railway model of number 489, in use on the 10+1/4 in gauge Audley End Railway in Essex, England.